mpv-player/mpv/DOCS/man/options.rst

     discard the output.
 This option controls how many packets to feed.
 The ``auto`` choice is currently hardcoded to 1 for audio, and 0 for video.

-    ``--video-backward-overlap`` was intended to handle intra-refresh video, but which does not work since libavcodec silently drops frames even with ``--vd-lavc-show-all``, and it's too messy to accurately guess which frames have been dropped.
+    ``--video-backward-overlap`` can potentially handle intra-refresh video,
+    depending on the exact conditions.
+You may have to use the ``--vd-lavc-show-all`` option as well.

 ``--demuxer-backward-playback-step=<seconds>``
     Number of seconds the demuxer should seek back to get new packets during